RossMeikleham/PlutoBoy/README.md

 ### How To Build + Run

-- Setup the SDL2 iOS framework by generating the `SDL2.Framework` folder from [here](https://github.com/manifest/sdl-ios-framework)
+- Setup the SDL2 iOS framework by generating the `SDL2.Framework`, `SDL2_ttf.Framework`, and `SDL2_image.Framework` folders from [here](https://github.com/manifest/sdl-ios-framework)
-- Copy `SDL2.Framework` to `~/Library/Frameworks/`.
+- Copy `SDL2.Framework`, `SDL2_ttf.Framework`, and `SDL2_image.Framework` to `~/Library/Frameworks/`.
 Create the `Frameworks` folder if it doesn't exist.
-- Add all the roms you wish to be able to access to the XCode Project's assets.
-- Open `build\IOS\Plutoboy.xcodeproj` in XCode, add all the roms you with to be able to access to the XCode Project's assets.
+- Open `build\IOS\Plutoboy.xcodeproj` in XCode, in Targets -> Plutoboy -> Build Phases, add your roms to the "Copy Bundle Resources" items.
 - In XCode select the build target (either simulator or plugged in device).
 If using an actual device you will need to setup the codesigning options to point to a free or paid for developer account.
 Then click run.

 # TODO
-    - SRAM loads + saves
+    - Setup shared folders so saves and ROMS can be accessed via iCloud instead of compiling in the ROMs at build time.

 ## Web Assembly